-Ofsted standard of Good, as well as ensuring that we provide a service that supports and empowers young people to live and manage a healthy lifestyle throughout their lives.
-9. The first of these workshops focussed on: Process Mapping the current health pathway Identifying Issues Identifying Solutions Action planning Meeting with Young People who were representative of the Children in Care Council to test ideas.
+- 14. The next stage of improvement is to focus on longer term service redesign. - 15.
+CBC, BBC, SEPT and the LAC Health team have held joint workshops to review the LAC service as a whole and to discuss steps towards developing a service which meets the CQC and Ofsted standard of Good, as well as ensuring that we provide a service that supports and empowers young people to live and manage a healthy lifestyle throughout their lives. - 16.
+The first of these workshops focussed on: - Process Mapping the current health pathway - Identifying Issues - Identifying Solutions - Action planning - Meeting with Young People who were representative of the Children in Care Council to test ideas.

 Undertaking the process mapping exercise gave all an understanding of the delays in the process, complications and transfer of care.

-10. The focus of the second session was to work with partners from across the health and social care economy to address the gaps identified by the Ofsted and CQC reviews and gain agreement for the foundations of a reviewed model for the LAC services in Bedfordshire.
+17. The focus of the second session was to work with partners from across the health and social care economy to address the gaps identified by the Ofsted and CQC reviews and gain agreement for the foundations of a reviewed model for the LAC services in Bedfordshire.
 The outcome of the second workshop was to develop a business case, with input from all stakeholders, outlining the reviewed care pathway which will then go through the formal governance route for commissioning.
 Further work on this business case continues throughout October.
-Service principles and responsibilities for stakeholders were discussed and further detail will be set out within the business case 11.
-The action plan is only part of the work which BCCG is undertaking to improve the health outcomes for LAC in Central Bedfordshire.
-The Business Plan will ensure that the service for delivering LAC healthcare will be responsive to the needs of LAC and care leavers and ensure partnership working is strengthened and inclusive.
+Service principles and responsibilities for stakeholders were discussed and further detail will be set out within the business case.

+- 18. The action plan is only part of the work which BCCG is undertaking to improve the health outcomes for LAC in Central Bedfordshire.
+The Business Plan will ensure that the service for delivering LAC healthcare will be responsive to the needs of LAC and care leavers and ensure partnership working is strengthened and inclusive. - 19.
+This area of work remains a vulnerable area in Central Bedfordshire and also across the whole of Bedfordshire area.
+A review meeting with senior Health Services staff and Bedfordshire's three Directors of Children's Services will take place early in 2013 to review six months of focussed activity.